 • Send such contacts to the manager so that he/she could call the customers back and clarify the reasons;

-• You can also send an email or sms to the user asking to try and pay once more.
+• You can also send an email or SMS to the user asking to try and pay once more.

 Step 13: Work with uncompleted orders